-The complexity of HPC systems may introduce unpredictable behaviors and may result in job failures due to hardware or software.
-Applying fault tolerance techniques to your HPC workflows allows your jobs to become more resilient to crashes, partition time limits and hardware failures.
+The complexity of HPC systems can introduce unpredictable behavior in hardware or software components, leading to job failures.
+Applying fault tolerance techniques to your HPC workflows can make your jobs more resilient to crashes, partition time limits, and hardware failures.